VegaDeftwing/opinionatedguide/Blog/HCI2.md

 # HCI?

-**Human Computer Interaction** is an interesting topic to me.
+**Human Computer Interaction** or [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) is an interesting topic to me.
 So many people spend a crazy amount of time in front of a screen , you'd think we'd have some *damn* good hardware and software to use while we further deepen the permanent butt-shaped indentation into our seats, but alas, instead most people use *ˢʰᵘᵈᵈᵉʳ* Windows.

 Back in late 2018 I wrote the first version of this post, now accessible [here](/Blog/HCI); **However,** basically everything in there has been restated here but better.
 Since then I've talked to many others about this, read *many* other blog posts, and just generally done a lot of new things with computers and learned a lot, so here's HCI2: Electric Boogaloo.